lngr/encrb/README.md

 directory.
 For example, if you call encrb with "--exlcude-from ~/.encrb/ exclude.txt", and exclude.txt would have the following content:

-    # General dirs
+    # Complete directories
     Downloads/

+    # Contents of the directory, but not itself
+    Pictures/*

     # Large files
     vm_disk.img

-it would not backup "Downloads/" directory and "vm_disk.img" file remotely, *relative* to your backup dir.
-So if you are backing up "/home/user/" path, rsync would exclude "/home/user/Downloads/" directory and "home/user/" vm_disk.img" file.
+it would not backup "Downloads/" directory, the content of "Pictures/*" and "vm_disk.img" file remotely, *relative* to your backup dir.
+So if you are backing up "/home/user/" path, rsync would exclude "/home/user/Downloads/" directory and "home/user/" vm_disk.img" file completely, but would create an empty "Pictures" directory on the remote machine.
 Note: empty and lines starting with "#" are ignored.

 No-delete sync
 --------------